RiverDewberry/FBLA_Project/README.md

     factory.js - has the factories object in it compositeArray.js - has the compositeArray class
     display.js - renders the canvas
+    upgrades.js - stores info about upgrades
+    Shaders.js - stores shaders
+    newReal.js - stores the scrolling text at the bottom of the screen

-StyleSheet - all .css files
+StyleSheet - all .css files and font files

-    styles.css - the main stylesheet
+    RETROTECH.ttf - a font file used for some of the ui styles.css - the main stylesheet

+Sprites - all of the images that this priject uses